Frankston line: Baxter Extension

 In 2013, as part of Public Transport Victoria's Network Development Plan for metropolitan rail, an extension of the Frankston line to Baxter was earmarked to begin in the "long-term", which would equate to at least 2033.
 The proposal would link Frankston to Baxter through an electrified dual-line following the Stony Point line.
 In 2018, the Liberal Party announced a project to extend electrified services to Baxter during the 2018 state election.
 The project would have included the removal of all crossings between Frankston and Baxter, duplication and electrification works, the reconstruction and redevelopment of the stations at Leawarra and Langwarrin respectively to facilitate electrification.

 The Federal Liberals announced $450 million of joint funding for the project promised between the state and federal governments.
 The incumbent Andrews Labor government argued that the project was not needed, instead prioritising funding to other projects across the state.
 A business case commissioned by the government was completed in 2019 with no further progress being made.

 Again in the lead up to the 2022 state election, the Liberal opposition supported the electrification to Baxter.
-The incumbent Andrews government made no commitments to the Baxter rail extension, instead continuing construction on level crossing removal works along the Frankston line.
-The 2022 state election resulted in another Labor victory, with the Andrews government pushing ahead with these works, with the extension to Baxter remaining stagnant ever since.
+The incumbent Andrews government made no commitments to the Baxter rail extension, instead continuing construction on level crossing removal works along the Frankston line and the delivery of the Metro Tunnel and Suburban Rail Loop.
+The 2022 state election resulted in another Labor victory, with the Andrews government pushing ahead with these works.

 Network and operations

 Services

 Services on the Frankston line operates from approximately 4:00 am to around 11:30 daily.
 In general, during peak hours, train frequency is 10 minutes during the peak period while services during non-peak hours drops to 10–20 minutes throughout the entire route.
-Rather than running through the City Loop, services continue onto the Werribee (express or via the Altona Loop) or Williamstown lines (with varying frequencies).
 On Friday nights and weekends, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.